roimaishar/yam/README.md

 ## Usage

-### Automated Scraping
+### Calendar Slot Scraping
 ```
 python -m app.main scrape
 ```

-The scraper will:
-- Attempt to log in automatically using your credentials
-- Save authentication cookies for future use
-- Scrape all configured pages
-- If automatic login fails, it will open a browser for one-time manual login
-- On subsequent runs, it will use saved cookies without any manual intervention

-### Calendar Slot Scraping
+or
 ```
 python -m app.main calendar [days]
 ```

 Scrapes available appointment slots from the calendar page for the specified number of days (default: 14):
+- Attempts to log in automatically using your credentials
+- Saves authentication cookies for future use
+- If automatic login fails, it opens a browser for one-time manual login
+- On subsequent runs, it uses saved cookies without manual intervention
 - Navigates through each day in the calendar
 - Extracts date, time, service type, and availability status for each slot
-- Saves data in JSON format for analysis
+- Saves all data in a single JSON file for analysis
 - Example: `python -m app.main calendar 30` to scrape the next 30 days

 ### Data Extraction
 ```
 python -m app.main extract
 ```
-Processes scraped HTML files and extracts structured data into JSON format.
+Processes scraped HTML files and extracts structured data into a single JSON file.

 ### Scheduling Automated Scraping